Scott Sykowski, Managing Partner at Gyre Research

 • Data infrastructure: security master, corporate actions, pricing waterfalls, golden-copy delivery from Bloomberg, Refinitiv, ICE, S&P/IHS, MarkIt, FactSet, and fund admins.

-Where AI changes the picture.
 ML and LLMs are reshaping benchmark approximation and sparse portfolio construction, cross-sectional and time-series momentum, optimal block execution and VWAP/TWAP scheduling, margin and loss prediction, sentiment from filings and news, research triage, and automated reconciliation.
 The question is rarely “can a model learn this?” — it is “what data, loss function, and guardrails make the answer trustable inside an investment process?”

-Experience.
 Six production investment-management platforms shipped across three decades — OMS/PMS, analytics, risk, and performance — at firms from boutique buy-side shops to multi-vendor fintech.
 Two were sold; one still runs on the original code.
 Roles from Director of Research and founder through C-level and executive management, down to writing and debugging code on the desk this afternoon.
 Still hands-on.

-Teams.
 Investment-management technology rewards small teams of exceptional people over large teams of average ones.
 The systems are too tightly coupled for coordination overhead to pay for itself.

-Technology stack.
 Python (NumPy, Pandas, Polars, PyTorch, scikit-learn, statsmodels, QuantLib), Java and Node.js for low-latency services, C# / .NET on the buy-side desktop, SQL (MSSQL, PostgreSQL, kdb+/q), FIX 4.x / 5.x, REST, gRPC, Kafka, Redis, Linux.

 Experience